Preparatory | Academics

 St George’s Prep caters for boys and girls from Grade 1 to Grade 7.
 The school is known for its excellent academic record and we are strongly committed to maintaining high standards.
 Small classes ensure that each pupil receives individual attention in a nurturing environment.

-Subjects offered include Mathematics, English, Afrikaans, Xhosa, Natural Science, Social Sciences, Economic and Management Sciences, Life Orientation, Design and Technology, Computers, Art, Music, Speech and Drama and Physical Education, international languages: German, French and Portuguese
+Subjects offered include Mathematics, English, Afrikaans, Xhosa, Natural Science, Social Sciences, Economic and Management Sciences, Life Orientation, Design and Technology, Computers, Art, Music, Speech and Drama and Physical Education, international languages: German, French and Spanish.

 We embrace technology actively and are moving rapidly towards each pupil in Grade 5,6,7 having their own iPad in the classroom for active use and to enhance teaching and learning.
 We also aim to include Google Apps for education and Gmail accounts for each pupil from Grade 4 to 7.
 All Grade 5 to 7 pupils will use their own iPads during the academic day.
 Incorporating such technology will assist in: